Astro-85/ContextGatedMOE/README.md

 All Context Gated Mixing source code can be found under `loralib/layers_cgm.py`.
 Our implementation is built on the original LoRA repository found here: https://github.com/microsoft/LoRA

+This repository contains half of the total experiments for this project.
+The other half focussing on Context Gated Mixing for open domain text generation can be found [here](https://github.com/JonathanMathews/Dynamic-Weight-Ensembling-of-LoRAs).

 # Setup
 We provide an `environment.yml` file for easy environment setup.
 The demo only needs a few libraries to run.
 A list of libraries is provided in `environment_setup.txt` if you wish to manually install the libraries.